libp2p/blog/src/_blog/libp2p-and-Ethereum.md

 Let's take a closer look at the collaboration between Protocol Labs and the Ethereum community.

-## How libp2p was integrated into Ethereum :handshake
+## How libp2p was integrated into Ethereum :handshake:

 In the early days of Ethereum and libp2p, some commonly asked questions were: "Does Ethereum use libp2p?" or "Why doesn't Ethereum use libp2p?"